Skip to main content

 External identity provider

-Instead of using internal Keycloak, you can configure Camunda to connect to an external IdP, such as an external Keycloak, Microsoft Entra ID, or Okta.
+Instead of using an internal Keycloak instance, you can configure Camunda to connect to an external IdP, such as an external Keycloak, Microsoft Entra ID, or Okta.

-See Helm chart OpenID Connect provider setup for details.
+See Set up the Helm chart with an external OIDC provider for details.